Stevia Sweet Leaf Seeds: Balcony Herb Wins

 • Check moisture more often near reflective walls, glass doors, metal rails, or hot paving.

-Balconies often create harsher microclimates than ground-level gardens, so watch the plant’s response instead of relying only on a sun estimate.
+Balconies often create harsher microclimates than ground-level gardens—watch the plant’s response instead of relying only on a sun estimate.
+Learn more in our balcony watering guide.

 Step 7: Water When the Top Inch Feels Dry